Jaden McNeil: Career

 In January 2020, Groyper and former leader of Kansas State University's Turning Point USA chapter Jaden McNeil formed the Kansas State University organization America First Students.
 The group, which shares a name with Nick Fuentes' America First podcast, is part of the Groypers.

 On June 25, 2020, one month after George Floyd was murdered by a police officer, McNeil posted to Twitter a tweet which purported to "congratulate" Floyd on being one-month drug free.
 After KSU condemned the tweet, staff and students of KSU called for McNeil to be expelled.
 KSU's football team also boycotted the school due to the inaction from higher ups on reprimanding McNeil.
 McNeil remained unapologetic and was not expelled.
 McNeil is no longer a student at KSU.

+McNeil and Fuentes were both present during the January 6 United States Capitol attack in early 2021.
+Photographs and video from the event showed both men were present in the crowd outside the Capitol building, although it is unknown whether they entered.
+At 1:15 pm, McNeil tweeted "They just tear gassed us at the Capital [sic].
+BLM can burn, loot, and murder but we aren’t allowed to protest a stolen election."
+Immediately prior to the riot, McNeil had attended Donald Trump's rally alongside other white nationalist personalities.
+McNeil also retweeted videos that showed him outside the Capitol during the riot.

-On April 30, 2022 McNeil resigned from his position as treasurer of the America First Foundation, and has since feuded with Fuentes and the groypers.
+On April 30, 2022, McNeil resigned from his position as treasurer of the America First Foundation, and has since feuded with Fuentes and the Groypers.
 In an interview on a podcast called Kino Casino on May 6, McNeil claimed that his role as treasurer was in name only, with Fuentes in control of the organization's finances.
-The group's finances had been severely affected by Fuentes' and McNeil's involvement with the rallies leading up to the 2021 United States Capitol attack, and at the time of McNeil's resignation, Fuentes was, and still currently is, under federal investigation.
-In the same interview, McNeil and another former employee of the America First Foundation, Simon Dickerman, made numerous other claims about Fuentes, accusing Fuentes of having "brainwashed" his followers, faking his Catholicism, and secretly being homosexual.
+The group's finances had been severely affected by Fuentes' and McNeil's involvement with the rallies leading up to the Capitol attack, and at the time of McNeil's resignation, Fuentes was under federal investigation.
+In the same interview, McNeil and another former employee of the America First Foundation, Simon Dickerman, made numerous other claims about Fuentes, accusing Fuentes of having "brainwashed" his followers, faking his Catholicism, working as an informant for the FBI, and being a closeted homosexual.
+Since splitting with Fuentes, McNeil has held the same far-right views, and does livestreams covering news, right-wing drama, and his former political organizations.